AndersGroengaard/pyfoil/README.md

 <br/><br/>

-## How to use
+## :man_technologist: How to use :woman_technologist:

-To create a 4 and 5 digit NACA airfoils, plotting them and saving them, you could write (See also the examply.py file):
+To create 4 and 5 digit NACA airfoil pts, and also plot and save them, you could write (See also the example.py file):

 ```python